-Cato the Elder (234 – 149 BC), was one of the most important figures in the history of the Roman Republic.
-He was a member of the Republican elite, and he made a huge contribution to the politics and culture of Rome.
+Cato the Elder (234 – 149 BC) was one of the most important figures in Roman Republic history.
+He was a member of the Republican elite, and he made a huge contribution to Rome's politics and culture.
 Cato was a much-admired figure in his day and right throughout Roman history because he was seen as the embodiment of traditional values.

 Cato the Elder was critical in Roman history because he caused the downfall of the great general Scipio Africanus, his campaign to maintain traditional values, and his conservative social policies.
 He was also a great writer and one of the pioneers of Latin literature.
 Perhaps his most important contribution to history was his role in the final destruction of Carthage.